dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 Change event of that control will fire.

-This example is available at this book’s website.
+This example is available at this book's website.
 It also has a few other bells and

 whistles that you may find useful.